Alijah

 How to Pronounce Alijah

 Our model has identified 2 different pronunciations for the name Alijah.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 60.5% confident that Alijah is pronounced as uh-LAI-juh.
-The next most likely pronunciation is uh-LEE-juh, at 39.5% confidence.
+Our model is 60.5% confident that Alijah is pronounced as uh-LAI-juh, which has 3 syllables.
+The next most likely pronunciation is uh-LEE-juh, at 39.5% confidence, with 3 syllables.

 Possible Additional Pronunciations